THERE have been many articles written about the size of the Australian winter cereals crop and its amazing turnaround versus the past few years.

 So, while it might look like the exporters margin is ever increasing, it's not only margin expansion but a reflection of future carry costs incurred.

 The good news is that a lot of this carry has been built into domestic prices, plus there is a very healthy elevation margin for exporters (more so SA and the east coast).

 This margin tends to contract once we see the back end of grower selling, which has been a consistent theme for weeks as the high absolute prices and better than expected yields kept the grower as an eager marketer.

-From here, there is plenty of ways to see our prices move higher relative to the rest of the world, however if the rest of the world's prices fall, so will ours.
+There are plenty of ways to see our prices move higher relative to the rest of the world but if the rest of the world's prices fall, so will ours.